NATIONAL LEADERS IN PEDIATRIC CARE

 Children's Hospital Los Angeles (CHLA) is a leader in pediatric and adolescent health both here and across the globe.
 As a premier Magnet teaching hospital, you’ll find an environment that’s alive with learning, rooted in care and compassion, and home to thought leadership and unwavering support.
 CHLA is dedicated to creating hope and building healthier futures – for our patients, as well as for you and your career!

 CHLA has been affiliated with the Keck School of Medicine of the University of Southern California since 1932.

 Diversity inspires innovation.
-Our experiences, perspectives and backgrounds allow us to better serve our patients.
-As an equal opportunity employer, we celebrate the differences of our team members.
+Our experiences, perspectives and backgrounds allow us to better serve our patients and create a strong community at CHLA.